Taxes for Sole Traders in Estonia

 Review YTD Income

-After 6 months, calculate projected annual net FIE income
+After 6 months, calculate projected annual net FIE income based on actual income to date

 2